-I find myself in a dilemma concerning my position as a designer.
-As a “multidisciplinary designer,” I often read widely about various topics or even share my learning on Instagram and Medium.
-Recent criticisms, however, have left me wondering if I am professional enough.
-Are there still markets for design generalists in the wake of the increasing specialisation of the field?
+I found myself in a dilemma about my positioning as a designer.
+As an “interdisciplinary designer,” I often read widely on various topics, sharing my learning on Instagram and Medium.
+Recent criticism, however, has made me wonder if I am professional enough.
+In this increasingly specialised industry, is there a market for design generalists?

-I had some discussions with seasoned designers about the future demand for design and UX jobs and whether generalists or specialists would be phased out.
+I’ve talked to experienced designers about the need for design and UX jobs in the future, and whether generalists or specialists will become obsolete.

-Some are sceptical of generalists because the market is becoming more specialised.
-Designers need exceptional skills in professional areas to be competitive.
-On the other hand, some designers are not optimistic about specialists because of their limited expertise and techniques.
-Thus, they believe that a multi-skilled generalist is unlikely to be replaced and always in demand.
+Some remain skeptical of generalists because the market is becoming more specialised, and designers need exceptional skills to become competitive in the industry.
+On the other hand, some designers are not optimistic about specialists because of their limited expertise and techniques, and they believe that multi-skilled generalists are unlikely to be replaced and will always be in demand.

-Both arguments are plausible.
-Let’s take a look at the current design job market.
+Both arguments are valid.
+Now, let’s take a closer look at the UI/UX design job market in Hong Kong.

 There is a growing specialisation in the UX design job market.
-More companies are hiring UX researchers and service designers these days, which means there will be a more precise division of labour and qualification requirements for UI/UX designers.
-It is likely that they are less involved in user research but require more specialised design experience.
-It seems like an extra T in the vertical T-shaped skills or going from secondary to tertiary job classes in RPG.
-This specialisation is common in large traditional companies with the capacity to hire a wide range of specialists to maintain an elite hierarchy.
+More and more companies are hiring UX researchers and service designers these days, which means that the roles and qualification of UI/UX designers will become more precise.
+Designers are likely to be less involved in user research, but need more specialised experience.
+This is like an extra T in a T-shaped skill, or going from secondary to tertiary job classes in RPG.
+This kind of specialisation is common in traditional large companies, which can afford to employ a wide variety of specialists to maintain an elite hierarchy.

-However, specialisation is only a part of the story.
-Many firms have undergone digital transformations in recent years.
-Some new departments, startups, and small companies have adopted a flat structure, following the practices of other startups and international technology firms, with no specific hierarchy of designers.
-As a result, they hire experienced designers with a wide range of skills, such as product designers.
-This gives them more flexibility to staff.
-However, the lack of hierarchy may allow employers to underpay designers.
+However, this is only part of the story.
+In recent years, many companies have undergone a digital transformation.
+Some new divisions, startups, and small companies have adopted a flat structure, mirroring the practices of other startups and international technology firms, without a specific hierarchy of designers.
+As a result, they hire professionals, such as product designers, who have a wide range of skills, which makes them hiring more flexible.
+However, the lack of hierarchy may allow employers to justify underpaying designers.

 Expertise and skills

-Expertise and skills are other factors to consider.
-Hard skills that are easily replaced could be the deciding factor in the game.
+In addition, there are many other factors to consider, such as expertise and skills.
+Hard skills that are easily replaceable could be the deciding factor in the game.

-Some argue that the market will phase out specialists because their software skills are easily replaced.
-True, when software’s learning curve is getting lower, even beginners can quickly master it.
-Therefore, software skills are not so valuable.
-Thus, mid and senior designers delegate design tasks to their subordinates.
-It is critical for senior designers to understand the software’s usage and value rather than to operate it.
+Some argue that the market will phase out specialists because their software skills are easily replaceable.
+Indeed, when the learning curve of software gets lower, even beginners can reap gains quickly at the start.
+Therefore, software skills are not as valuable.
+Thus, mid-level and senior designers delegate design tasks to their subordinates, so it is critical for them to understand the value of software, not just operate it.

 Apart from technical

-However, a professional’s abilities are not limited to technical knowledge.
-For example, a graphic designer’s creativity, visual style, and artistic sense are usually one-of-a-kind.
-Even with today’s advanced artificial intelligence technology, human beings’ infinite creativity, years of knowledge and insight into their profession, and technical mastery do not come easily.
+However, a professional’s ability is not limited to technical knowledge.
+For example, a graphic designer’s creativity, visual style, and artistic sense are often unique.
+Even with today’s advanced AI technology, human ingenuity, years of knowledge, professional insight, and technical mastery do not come easily.

-Besides the hard and soft skills listed in job ads, one’s abilities should include personal strengths.
-UX researchers from various academic backgrounds will generate wildly different research approaches.
-An engineer who holds an insurance licence might significantly impact product development for an insurance company.
-These various academic disciplines, work experiences, and strengths contribute to the personal characteristics that set you apart.
+In addition to the hard and soft skills listed in job ads, one’s competencies should also include relevant personal strengths.
+For example, UX researchers from different academic backgrounds will generate wildly different research approaches.
+An engineer with an insurance licence can have a noticeable impact on the product development of an insurance company.
+These diverse academic disciplines, work experience, and strengths contribute to shape the personal characteristics that set you apart.

-Soft skills are more essential for middle and senior positions.
-Strategic thinking, in addition to leadership and business thinking, is vital for design generalists and specialists in developing strategies and solving problems for clients and products.
-Knowing how to calculate and use data is the most challenging part of mastering it.
-However, it all boils down to using critical thinking to analyse, reflect, review the current situation, accept and analyse opinions, and plan using theory, data, facts, or other scientific methods.
+Soft skills are more necessary for middle and senior positions.
+In addition to leadership and business thinking, strategic thinking is essential for designers to develop strategies and solve problems for customers and products.
+Knowing how to calculate and use data is the most challenging in mastering it.
+However, it all boils down to using critical thinking to analyse, reflect on, review the current situation, accept and analyse opinions, and plan using theory, data, facts, or other scientific methods.

-After hearing both sides of the argument, I believe either design generalists or specialists should be respected as long as they are dedicated to the work.
-There’s no need to compare them or figure out who came first.
+After hearing both sides of the argument, either design generalists or specialists should be respected as long as they are committed to their work.
+There is no need to compare them or figure out who came first.

-The nature of design is to solve problems.
-A full-stack engineer is not superior to a front-end engineer, just as you would not compare a general medical practitioner to a specialist.
+The essence of design is to solve problems.
+Just like full stack engineers are not superior to front-end engineers, or you don’t compare general practitioners to specialists.
 Designers all look the same.
-Specialists and generalists are competent in their field as long as they can solve problems.
+Specialists and generalists are competent in their fields as long as they can solve problems.

-Of course, each company’s foundation, positioning, and service provided will influence its preference for certain types of talent.
-Some senior positions prefer specialists, while others prefer generalists.
-When I used to hire designers, I would look at the job nature and the team’s existing skills before hiring.
-It was unfortunate not to hire someone with exceptional skills.
-Still, as a recruiter, I knew exactly which card was missing from the deck.
+Of course, the foundation, positioning and services provided by each company will affect its preference for certain types of talent.
+Some companies prefer specialists, while others may prefer generalists.
+I used to look at the nature of the job and the the existing skills of the team before I hire.
+It is unfortunate not to hire someone with exceptional skills.
+Still, as a recruiter, I know exactly which cards are missing from the deck.
 Sometimes you don’t get the job, maybe you are not the person they need.

-Whether a team comprises specialists or generalists, I believe they all produce the same level of work.
-If you refer to a radar chart, a team of specialists will have a higher level of proficiency on one axis and a clear division of labour.
-A group of generalists will have equal ability on each axis.
+Whether the team is made up of specialists or generalists, I believe they will produce the same level of work.
+Try to imagine with a radar chart that a team of specialists will have a high degree of proficiency in each axis, with a clear division of labour.
+A group of generalists has equal ability on each axis.
 People will overcome their differences and grow.
-Both team structures will eventually have more comprehensive capabilities to enable a wider range of designs.
+Both team structures eventually contribute to a broader range of capabilities.

-Maybe I’m too aware of how much I have, and I chose jobs based on my skill sets and learn to adapt to the market.
+Perhaps I know what I’m capable of.
+I choose jobs based on my skills and learn to adapt to the market.
 In fact, it is unnecessary to be so serious.
-A day is only 24 hours long, with around 8 hours spent at work.
-If the world’s knowledge is distributed over multiple farmlands, you already focus on one at the university.
-Pursuing a master’s degree, a PhD, or being a specialist, like carefully cultivating a few plants in that field while giving up more knowledge outside of your profession.
-Is being more specialised a gain or a loss?
-Unicorns and full-stack were trendy a few years ago, but now it turns into specialisation.
+There’re only 24 hours a day, and about 8 hours spent at work.
+If the knowledge of the world is spread over many fields, you have already focused on one in the university.
+Pursuing a master’s degree, a PhD, or becoming a specialist, is like carefully cultivating those few plants in that field, while giving up more knowledge outside of your profession.
+Is specialisation a gain or loss?
+Unicorns were all the rage a few years ago, but do people still talk about them now?

-Why not get your thoughts straight in the face of the times?
+Why not put your thoughts straight in the face of the times?